triviality/old_blog_that_supports_sage/_posts/2015-01-17-Subgroup-Explorer.md

 ![Subgroup Explorer](/images/SubgroupExplorer.png)

-Here's an interactive subgroup explorer for all groups of size up to 32.
+Below is an interactive subgroup explorer for all groups of size up to 32.
 It's powered by Sage and GAP, and allows you to view the subgroup conjugacy classes of a group from your browser.

 <!--more-->